Randomized Exploration in Generalized Linear Bandits: Analysis

 \subsection{Technical Challenges}

 One challenge in analyzing GLMs is that they do not have closed-form solutions.
 Nevertheless, their solutions can be expressed using the gradient and Hessian of the log likelihood (\cref{sec:setting}).
-This idea is the workhorse of the GLM bandit analyses \cite{filippi10parametric,li17provably} and we summarize it below.
+This is the key idea in the analyses of GLM bandits \citep{filippi10parametric,li17provably} and we present it below.